-My favorite meatballs, Romanian style meatballs: juicy, garlicky, full of herbs and flavor.
+My favorite beef and pork meatballs, Romanian style meatballs: juicy, garlicky, full of herbs and flavor.

-Another month has come to an end and with this recipe for the Moldavian Meatballs – Parjoale another Where is My Spoon Series has come to an end as well.
-If you would like to see all the Moldavian recipes from this series, here are the links to the recipes:
+Another month has come to an end and with this recipe for the beef and pork meatballs or Moldavian meatballs – Parjoale another Where is My Spoon Series has come to an end as well.

 I could not say, which one I liked best, all of them I suppose.
 Some of them, like the Moldavian Yeast Pastries – Mucenici and the Moldavian Stew with Cheese and Eggs were pretty new for me as well, some like these delicious meatballs are recipes I have known and loved all my life.
 I really could not decide…

 Beef and Pork Meatballs